nblstrue/PingPong-with-Raylib/README.md

 ### Version 1.2 (Mid January 2024):

-- Game ends with a text saying that you beat the game (obtainable with a score of 40)
+- Game ends with a text saying that you beat the game (obtainable with a score of 40) ;
-- My name on the top right corner :)
+- My name on the top right corner :) .

 ### Version 1.5 (10th February 2024):

-- Changing musics depending on the score (no way ?!)
+- Changing musics depending on the score (no way ?!) ;
-- Changing backgrounds depending on the score
+- Changing backgrounds depending on the score ;
-- Starting window showing you how to control the platform
+- Starting window showing you how to control the platform .

 ### Version 1.8 (14th February 2024):

-- Saving progress in "spg.save"
+- Saving progress in "spg.save" ;
-- score incrementation from 10 to 2
+- score incrementation from 10 to 2 ;
-- Screenshots possible with  CTRL_Key + S_Key
+- Screenshots possible with  CTRL_Key + S_Key .

 ### Version 1.8.5 (1st of March 2024)

-- Two starting window showing you the objective and how to control the platform
+- Two starting window showing you the objective and how to control the platform .

 ### Update 1.0 (10th of March 2024)

-- Bug n°1 = When score decrement to 10, when it was above 10, score reset to 0 (problem is the (score < 10) if condition)
+- Bug n°1 = When score decrement to 10, when it was above 10, score reset to 0 (problem is the (score < 10) if condition) ;
-- Issue n°1 = The music function if conditions were not optimal
+- Issue n°1 = The music function if conditions were not optimal ;
 - Bug n°2 = The ball could be stuck at the limit of the Window.
-Added a simple function to reload the ball's positions
+Added a simple function to reload the ball's positions .

-I think i will leave the game in this state.
-I'm kinda out of ideas, because the difficulty is hard enough, maybe too hard and the backgrounds add horrible lags.
-Even tough the save is a little bit rough, i'm happy with this project.

-Next one is gonna be a platformer with a team that i will create (hopefully) and i will go beyond
+### What will happen in the Future ?

+This game is going to have a sequel: Stellar Pong Game 2.
+It will be build on this game and upgraded to the M.A.X :

+- It will be much more colorful ;
+- Changing textures that actually WORKS and doesn't bring lots of lag ;
+- A better score and saving system ;
+- Much mroe things that i will think about during the developpement .